After I have shared my blog article “Why you should invest in Singapore Property”,

 What are the advantages of having a strong and stable currency?

-I have a Korean friend who bought a 3 bedroom unit in CityLights residences in the year 2012 at a foreign currency exchange rate of 1:924, Singapore dollar to Korean Won.
+I have a Korean friend who bought a 3 bedroom unit in CityLights residences in the year 2012 at a foreign currency exchange rate of 1:924, Singapore dollars to Korean Won.

 In the year 2015, he needs some urgent funds for his business in Korea, he sold the unit at the price he bought, you might wonder why he sells at this price.

-He told me, “Peter, I never lose any money in this transaction, in facts, I made some profits out of it”
+He told me, “Peter, I never lose any money in this transaction, in fact, I made some profits out of it”

-For easy calculation, let assume the unit is bought at 1 million Singapore dollar.
+For easy calculation, let's assume the unit is bought at 1 million Singapore dollars.

-In the foreign currency exchange rate he makes $233M Korean Won, which give him a profit of 25.21%.
+In the foreign currency exchange rate he makes $233M Korean Won, which gives him a profit of 25.21%.

 Singapore population growth